|Page 1 of 29:|| |

 Daybreakers has a captivating promising start, the is year 2019, a plague has transformed almost every human into vampires.

-Directors Michael Spierig and Peter Spierig gives the viewer an awe-inspiring vision of the future, the cityscape is amazing.
+Directors Michael Spierig and Peter Spierig give the viewer an awe-inspiring vision of the future, the cityscape is amazing.
 It's also packed with excellent make up effects and nicely executed CGI.
 The film reflects some great parallels of today's social structure and struggles.

 Sam Neill is the perfect vampire leader and Ethan Hawke is good as the trouble vampire who feels pity on the remaining humans.

 However, sadly the film takes a turn for the worse when the usually excellent veteran actor Willem Dafoe turns up.
 From then on the film stumbles until the end credits as it stomps on the great idea's and visuals that came before, with bad dialogue and corny premises.
-Once the action moves from the city to countryside it's as if the producers turned a switch to- 'bad', with echoes of John Carpenters Vampires (1998).
+Once the action moves from the city to countryside it's as if the producers turned a switch to- 'mediocre', with echoes of John Carpenters Vampires (1998).

 Some films contain better ideas for another film.
 That is exactly what